 Web directories usually make money either through paid listings where different sites pay them to be listed or through Adsense where they have paid ads on the site directory itself.

-Of course some directories also offer free listings which is also a great way to get organic traffic to your site but at the cost of being less prominent on the directory.
+Of course some directories also offer free listings which are also a great way to get organic traffic to your site but at the cost of being less prominent on the directory.

 Just like yellow pages, a lot of people go to web directories to find and discover online stores, businesses, and websites dedicated to certain niches.
 And because of this. directories in a sense, help categorize and organize the internet more accurately.